jweber94/coursera_html_css_javascript_for_webdev/week3/notes.md

 # Best Practice
 + At the end of all main html tags, like navbar, jumbotron, footer, you should add a comment to tell where which div element ends
 + To make a horizontal ruler line, you need to define a html hr tag
++ In order to have a consistent view over all pages of your webpage, just copy paste the page and replace the main content container with your new content.
++ opacity is to make a HTML tags background colut transparent
++ Make `<hr class=col-xs-12>` for separating items on your page if you are in an extra small setting
++ Basically, you define your HTML structure up front and then add bootstrap classen.
+If your not confident with the result, you can override some classes or add additional classes in your styles css file.

+# Hot to center something that is not centerable by default
++ Set width and hight fixed and set the margin to 0 auto 15px
+    - margin top left right down --> 0 top, auto left, auto right and 15 px down
+    - Make the `overflow: hidden;`

+# Smaller then xs in bootstrap
++ If something is not nicely designed in the xs-setting in bootstrap, you need to define your own xss definition

+# Show currently selected Icon on the page within the Navbar or Footer
++ Use the bootstrap class `class="active"`
+    - This makes the associated button look like you hower over the clickable element
+# Testing your Implementation
++ After finishing the basic styling, you should try to provoke some edge cases, like a very long text, heading, ...
+    - Especially if the text is requested from a server (e.g. with javascript)
++ One item is longer then others and the others float to the right or next line = ***Responsive column resets*** in bootstrap.
+    - You just need to add an additional div element with the class `<div class="clearfix visible-md-block visible-lg-block"></div>`
+        - You want to add this after all _n_ div elements that should not floated automatically